Xephorium/Halo2ASoundRestoration/README.md

 ### Restoration Options

 Everyone who grew up with Halo 2 has strong feelings about its soundscape.
-I've tuned the experience to match classic Halo 2 as closely as possible.
-But to accommodate differing perspectives, the project includes a `config.txt` file that gives you control over some of the more contentious restoration details.
+I've tuned the default restoration settings to match classic Halo 2 as closely as possible.
+But to accommodate differing perspectives, the project includes a `config.txt` file that gives you control over some of the more contentious details.
 The options are below.

   | Restoration Option      | Description       | Valid Input  |
   | ------------- | --------------- | :-----: |